 In general, travel within the United Kingdom is very well organized.
 Busses, and taxis (and subway systems in larger cities) make getting around town quick and easy.
 Trains and busses also interconnect every city in Britain, making inter-city travel easy, fairly cheap and as quick as possible.
 You are never far from interesting places such as London or Ireland.
 Ferries and bargain airlines also allow you to reach many destinations in mainland Europe very inexpensively.

-Interested students should make an appointment with Cory Petersen, the program coordinator for the University of Strathclyde exchange, to determine whether this program is a good fit, and discuss the application process.
+Interested students should make an appointment with Cory Petersen, the program coordinator for the University of Birmingham exchange, to determine whether this program is a good fit, and discuss the application process.

-After submitting an application, your application will be sent to the University of Strathclyde for review, where final acceptance decisions are made.
+After submitting an application, your application will be sent to the University of Birmingham for review, where final acceptance decisions are made.

-Applicants are officially notified of their acceptance status by Strathclyde by late October/early November for the Spring session, and by late March/early April for the following Fall/Academic Year.
+Applicants are officially notified of their acceptance status by Birmingham by late October/early November for the Spring session, and by late March/early April for the following Fall/Academic Year.